-They typically last from 3 months up to years, depending on environmental conditions. i.e: The same batch of flowers may last differently basis on their display area that could be exposed to different conditions which are unaware to the untrained eyes, like humidity.
+They typically last from 3 - 6 months depending on environmental conditions. i.e: The same batch of flowers may last differently basis on their display area that could be exposed to different conditions which are unaware to the untrained eyes, like humidity.
 They succumb to heat, sunlight, water, wind and esp humidity.

 7. Is air-conditioning good for preserved flowers?

 Yes AND no!
 Let us explain..
 Yes in the way that we know air-conditioning generally reduces the humidity in the air.
 At the same time, when cool air has been blowing at anything, once the cool air is removed, the increase in temperature (though a few degrees), will have caused slight condensation of water on the flowers (appearing as softening of flowers / stems / petals).
 Thus kindly avoid displaying flowers at direct air-conditioned areas!

 8. Care tips for preserved flowers

 - Avoid any contact with water, displaying them under direct sunlight / heat sources / direct air-conditioning